 This is very handy.
 It seems that with this trick you can write short code that is easily understandable even by non-programmers.
 But is that really so?

 The problems start if you want to vectorize more complicated data structures, or want to do more complicated things than just applying a function to a vector.
 You will soon find that you have to use your pick of matrix language on a very high level of proficiency.
-Here is one example which is just a little above the basics: Create a vector that contains the lower 70% of values of a vector.
+Here is one example which is just a little above the basics: Create a vector that contains those elements of a vector where the next element is not smaller.

-I bet it is easier to write a loop in an ordinary programming language than to find out how that works in your choice of matrix language.
-At least, as long as this language has a built-in sort.
+I bet it is easier to write a loop in an ordinary programming language than to find out how that works in your choice of matrix language and in an efficient way.

 My key experience was the following task in Matlab: Read in the words in 10000 spam mails and 10000 good mails, and make a statistical function that can detect spam mail by the words in the mail.
 Yes, I could to it!
 It took a full day to find the proper Matlab tricks and get it to run under two minutes.
 The next day I tried in Java.
 It took me two hours to write the code using Java’s tokenizers and dictionaries.
 And the program finished the task in under 5 seconds!
 That typically happens if you use the wrong tool.